yashrajbharti/holograms-and-image-targets/README.md

 Well it’s not just a model loading up from a website it’s something unexpected.
 These can really attract people and in present a lot of leading companies are using it already!

+# Interactive AR content

+* Easy to develop and customize
+* True AR experience
+* The next level a-frame